 Certain sleep disorders can lead to recurring nightmares.
 Sleep apnea is a condition characterized by interrupted breathing during sleep.
 Narcolepsy is a disorder of the nervous system that causes severe daytime drowsiness, hallucinations, and sleep paralysis.
 Conditions such as these can affect the quality of sleep and may be an underlying cause of recurring nightmares.

 Certain medications, such as antidepressants, blood pressure medications, and other drugs used to treat specific conditions, can cause nightmares.
-One from 1998 found that the most common nightmare-causing drugs included sedative and hypnotic drugs, beta blockers, and amphetamines.
+One older study from 1998 found that the most common nightmare-causing drugs included sedative and hypnotic drugs, beta blockers, and amphetamines.

 5. Substance abuse